 As a civil and structural engineer, it was the extreme winds of Texas’ High Plains region that first interested TAMEST member Kishor C. Mehta, Ph.D., P.E.
 (NAE) in the design of buildings to withstand severe winds during natural disasters.
 In fact, he says, it was a chance tornado that tore through and devastated much of Lubbock in 1970 that solidified his future researching the effects high winds have on buildings and communities.

 The P.W.
 Horn Professor of Civil, Environmental, and Construction Engineering and Director of Wind Hazard and Infrastructure Performance Center at the National Wind Institute at Texas Tech University has spent his career ensuring Texas buildings are strong enough to protect our citizens from risk.

-Dr. Mehta connected with TAMEST to discuss his career in wind engineering and the upcoming two-part TAMEST 2020 Natural Hazards Summit he is co-chairing, hosted by Texas Tech University on June 2 in Lubbock and the University of Houston on October 20 in Houston.
+Dr. Mehta connected with TAMEST to discuss his career in wind engineering and the upcoming two-part TAMEST Natural Hazards Summit he is co-chairing, hosted by Texas Tech University on May 16, 2022, in Lubbock and the University of Houston on October 19, 2021, Houston.

 What made you get into the field of wind engineering?

 A very severe tornado struck the city of Lubbock on May 11, 1970, causing 26 fatalities, many injuries and a large number of damaged and destroyed buildings.
 At the time, damage investigations and analysis of the failed buildings and structures revealed that we did not know very much about the effects of tornadoes on buildings.